List of highest-scoring NFL games: 99 points (Seattle Seahawks vs. Kansas City Chiefs, 1983)

 On November 27, 1983, the Seattle Seahawks defeated the visiting Kansas City Chiefs 51–48 in overtime.
 Seahawks running back Curt Warner rushed for 207 yards on 32 carries.
-Chiefs receiver Carlos Carson had seven catches for 149 yards and one touchdown.
+Chiefs wide receiver Carlos Carson had seven catches for 149 yards and one touchdown.
 The game ended when placekicker Norm Johnson converted a 42-yard field goal with 1:46 left in overtime.

 99 points (Denver Broncos vs. Dallas Cowboys, 2013)

 On October 6, 2013, the Dallas Cowboys hosted the Denver Broncos for a game in which 99 total points were scored, tied for fifth-highest in NFL history.
 Near the end of the fourth quarter the game was tied, 48–48.
 Cowboys quarterback Tony Romo (who achieved more than 500 passing yards for the first time in franchise history) threw a critical interception to Broncos linebacker Danny Trevathan at his own 24-yard line with 2 minutes remaining in the game.
-Denver placekicker Matt Prater kicked a 28-yard field goal as time expired to give the Broncos a 51–48 win.
+Broncos placekicker Matt Prater kicked a 28-yard field goal as time expired to give the Broncos a 51–48 win.

 Broncos quarterback Peyton Manning completed 33 of 42 passes for 414 yards, throwing 4 touchdown passes and 1 interception in a winning effort.
 This performance prompted KCNC-TV to report, "After 5 games and 5 big wins, the Broncos are on pace to become the first team in the history of the NFL to exceed 600, maybe even 700 points, in a season.
 It is the most remarkable five-game stretch in the history of professional football.
 The numbers don't lie.
 What Manning has done in his first five games – his "assault" on the record books – is simply unprecedented."
 This would prove to be true, as the Broncos stormed all the way to score 606 points and set the NFL record for points scored in a single season.